Bellfalasch/frontend-forum/slides.md

 * I prefer finding release notes for all releases in one place - for me that's Github and the releases-section
 * I would like to read a blog/article with release notes and some more information on gjensidige.builders
 * Spawn a changelog.md (or similar) file with every package, I'll dig into it if needed
-* Break down the release using beautiful emojis highlighting the updates in Slack (like today, but in a separate channel)
+* Break down the release using beautiful emojis highlighting the updates in Slack (separate channel)
-* It would be nice with additional guides and more code examples on certain components, or upgrade jobs
+* Additional guides and more code examples on certain components, or upgrade jobs
 * It would be nice with short videos on certain components, or upgrade jobs
 * More information about the releases on Front-end Forum